liamzdenek/hiive-application/memory-bank/projectbrief.md

 - Performance is optimized for quick insights delivery
 - Code is well-structured, documented, and maintainable
 - Project demonstrates clear value-add for Hiive's platform
+- Infrastructure is defined as code using AWS CDK
-- Application is successfully deployed to Vercel with a public URL
+- Application is successfully deployed to AWS

 ## Constraints
 - Must be completable within 1-2 days
 - Should focus on demonstrating core functionality rather than building a complete product
 - Must leverage AI agents for data processing and analysis
 - Should align with Hiive's tech stack preferences (React, TypeScript, GraphQL)
-- Must be deployable to Vercel without complex backend requirements
+- Must use AWS CDK for infrastructure definition and deployment